 Physical characterization of sediments (objective 1) involved measurement of intact core air permeability, dry bulk density, porosity, and moisture content.
+Air permeability was measured on field moist cores following ASTM D6539.
 After these measurements, the grain size distribution was measured using a laser particle size analyzer and mechanical sieves (for larger particle sizes).
-Sediments were mainly medium to coarse sand or gravely sand, with two sediments (at 220 to 230 ft depth) being sandy silt units with lower permeability (Table 4.9 and Table 4.10) from Hanford and Cold Creek Unit formations.
+Sediments were mainly medium to coarse sand or gravely sand, with two sediments (at 220 to 230 ft depth) being sandy silt units with lower permeability (Table 4.8 and Table 4.9) from Hanford and Cold Creek Unit formations.
 Bulk densities ranged from 1.60 to 2.18 cm3/g, and porosities from 0.203 to 0.408.
-Measured permeability in the sand and sandy gravel units was 23 to 59 darcy, and units within finer grained infill were 0.04 to 0.059 darcy (Table 4.9).
+Measured permeability in the sand and sandy gravel units was 23 to 59 darcy, and units within finer grained infill were 0.04 to 0.059 darcy (Table 4.8).
 Grain size distributions are in Appendix A.